 Nettle leaf (not the same as nettle root) works well in many thyroid cases.
-This is because of its effects on circulation, elimination and inflammation in general.
+That is because of its effects on circulation, elimination, and inflammation in general.
 It also has a solid iodine content.

 Herbs Specifically For Hypothyroid

 Eleuthero is another adaptogen.
 It is considered to act on the hypothalamus, the master endocrine organ.
-Thus, is can help the endocrine system to better read it’s environment and adapt to it.
-As it can be stimulating it is best used for hypothyroid.
-It can be helpful in cases of hyperthyroid, but would be best balanced by cooling, nervine herbs.
+Thus, it can help the endocrine system to better read its environment and adapt to it.
+As it can be stimulating, it is best used for hypothyroid.
+It can be helpful in cases of hyperthyroid but would be best balanced by cooling, nervine herbs.

 Kelp, bladderwrack, and other seaweeds, if thought of as herbs, are going to be specifically helpful in cases of iodine deficiency.